ibm-cloud-docs/power-iaas/new-network-architecture.md

 * **When is a GRE tunnel not required?**

-    A GRE tunnel is not required in the following cases:

-    * To establish a connection from your PER-enabled workspace with classic infrastructure.
-    * To establish a connection, you do not have a custom IP address on your workspace.
+    A GRE tunnel is not required to establish a connection from your PER-enabled workspace with classic infrastructure and to establish a connection when you do not have a custom IP address on your workspace.